MJKWoolnough/gedcom/README.md

 }
 ```

-TransmissionDateTime is a GEDCOM structure type
+TransmissionDateTime is a GEDCOM structure type.

 #### type UserReferenceNumber